Nic-vwalt/raha-coding-challenge/README.md

 # Raha Coding Challenge

-This repository contains the solution to a coding challenge involving the construction of an itinerary from a list of flights.
-The solution utilizes a graph representation of the flights and performs a Depth-First Search (DFS) to establish the itinerary sequence.
-Unlike the original problem which always starts from JFK, this implementation allows for a dynamic starting point.
+This repository contains the solution to a coding challenge - Reconstruct Itinerary.

 ## Run Command